armory/docs/content/en/continuous-deployment/installation/guide/air-gapped/_index.md

 - Your deployment environment, such as a Kubernetes cluster, doesn't have internet access AWS S3 bucket and `docker.io`.

-If your deployment environment is air-gapped, you need to host the Armory Enterprise Bill of Materials (BOM) and Docker images in a location that your deployment environment can access.
-To set this up, you need public internet access so you can get the BOM and images, authority to create or access internal storage and image hosting, and permissions to move the Armory Enterprise materials to your internal systems.
+If your deployment environment is air-gapped, you need to host the Armory Continuous Deployment Bill of Materials (BOM) and Docker images in a location that your deployment environment can access.
+To set this up, you need public internet access so you can get the BOM and images, authority to create or access internal storage and image hosting, and permissions to move the Armory Continuous Deployment materials to your internal systems.

-The first step is to familiarize yourself with the Armory Enterprise Bill of Materials.
+The first step is to familiarize yourself with the Armory Continuous Deployment Bill of Materials.

 ## {{% heading "prereq" %}}